Empire Test Pilots' School: History

 Due to the rapid growth of the A&AEE, at Boscombe Down, the school moved to RAF Cranfield in October 1945.
 On 12 July 1947, it was attached to the Royal Aircraft Establishment, Farnborough, where it remained for almost 21 years, flying a wide variety of aircraft types, before returning to Boscombe Down on 29 January 1968.

 Until 1963, the course catered to both fixed-wing and rotary-wing pilots, with the latter specializing late in the course.
 In 1963, a separate rotary-wing course was established, followed in 1974 by a course for Flight test engineers.
 The school also offers a number of short courses "to meet specific Air Test and Evaluation (AT&E) training needs of the wider flight test community".

 In 2001, ETPS was included with those research departments sold off by the Government to Carlyle Group during the formation of QinetiQ.
 It is now a partnership between QinetiQ and the UK MoD.

 The Empire Test Pilots' School was the first of its kind, and was soon followed by other similar schools, such as the U.S. Air Force Test Pilot School at Edwards Air Force Base, California in 1944, the United States Naval Test Pilot School in Maryland in 1945 and the EPNER in France (École du Personnel Navigant d'Essais et de Réception) in 1946.
 Other schools in India (Indian Air Force Test Pilot School in Bangalore) and Japan were established in later years.
 Some of these schools operate exchange programmes, which expand the variety of aircraft the students have available to them for gaining flight test experience.

 In addition to such student exchanges, British, French and American schools share access to their aircraft, so that students can experience a wider range of aircraft types during their respective courses.

-ETPS commandants
+ETPS Commanding Officers

 Commandants' names prior to 1968 from the ETPS 25th anniversary brochure; 1968–88, from Wing Commander "Robby" Robinson's "Tester Zero One".
 The term "Commandant" was succeeded in 1976 by "Chief Instructor" and in 1980 by "Officer Commanding".
+As the post is now tied to the Royal Navy, it has become "Commanding Officer."

 Aircraft

-As at 18 August 2019 ETPS uses the following types of aircraft:
+The Empire Test Pilots' School fleet consists of the following aircraft:

+In the past the school has operated: BAe Hawk T.1 XX343, Dassault/Dornier Alpha Jet, Hawker Siddeley Andover XS606, Beagle Basset, Westland Gazelle, North American Harvard, SEPECAT Jaguar, Westland Lynx, Westland Sea King, Panavia Tornado, Short Tucano, Eurocopter Squirrel, Bell 412, Bell 205, Saab Gripen, BAC Jet Provost, English Electric Lightening, Westland Scout.